johan162/hpdf_table/docs/TablesFromData.md

 # Tables layout from data

-So far we have constructed the layout of table by issuing API calls per table to setup, for example,  the column widths and what cells should merge with what other cells and so on.
+So far we have constructed the layout of table by issuing API calls per table to set up, for example,  the column widths and what cells should merge with what other cells and so on.
 Previously we saw that data to be put in the table could be specified by either directly issuing API calls per cell, using a 2D array that we populate with data and then finally use callbacks to generate the data in the cells.

 The final and most powerful way of constructing a table is to define the table structure as data.
 This *structural data* together with a style theme can completely define a table.

-This will allow the dynamic construction of tables with only one API call insted of the multiple call required to construct a table the usual way.
+This will allow the dynamic construction of tables with only one API call instead of the multiple call required to construct a table the usual way.
 It can initially seem more complex but for advanced table this is indeed a much simpler and easy to maintain.
 In fact, this will allow a table to bed defined entirely in a database and makes it possible to adjust tha table as the data changes without ever updating the code (or recompile).

 ## Defining a table in data